EliAndrewC/l7r/setting/l7r.md

 #### The Gozoku

 Some Hantei Emperors need to take strong action and be closely involved in political matters throughout the Empire.
 Other Emperors preside over periods of prosperity which require little of their attention.
-During one such period, five families of the Empire collaborated to effectively seize control of the Imperial Chancellery, ensuring that their cabal were the true decisionmakers in most matters decided in the Imperial capital.
+During one such period, five families of the Empire collaborated to effectively seize control of the Imperial Chancellery, ensuring that their cabal was the true decisionmakers in most matters decided in the Imperial capital.
 Some players may have noticed that a few of the Companies in the 1st Imperial Legion are not from the ruling houses of their respective families.
 Those families were members of the Gozoku, and were so powerful that they obtained more wealth and influence than even the houses which ostensibly ruled them.

 In case it matters for future reference, the five families of the Gozoku are: